 Wildfire Safety and Risk Reduction

-Keeping our residents safe is our No. 1 priority
+Keeping our residents safe is our top priority

 The City of Castle Pines takes safety seriously, which is why we have partnered with South Metro Fire Rescue to provide our residents with wildfire safety resources to keep our community safe!
 According to South Metro Fire Rescue, residents can help with fire mitigation by: